At this point in time, is there anything missing in the AR-15 world?

 I chose the Noveske9 not only because it’s a high-end AR-15 but one of the few high-end AR-based PCCs on the market.

 Pews are dispatched frighteningly fast from the gun’s 10.5-inch barrel.
 That’s longer than most but offers a greater sight radius, a slightly higher velocity, and more mounting space while being rather short and sweet.

 Pistol and SBR variants are also available on top of a 16-inch barreled variant.

-Noveske doesn’t hold back with the Noveske9, and it utilizes sexy billet receivers.
+Noveske doesn’t hold back with the Noveske9 and utilizes sexy billet receivers.

-Two magazine releases live on the lower receiver.
-One is a standard AR-15 type lower and the second is a paddle release placed behind the magazine.
+Two magazine releases are present on the lower receiver.
+One is a standard AR-15 type lower, and the second is a paddle release placed behind the magazine.

 The paddle release is very SMG-like and highly functional.